codecygen/072-NextJS-Meetup-App/README.md

 Next.js Meetup App, new meetup can be added and displayed.

+For this app, mongodb has to be installed as it will use MongoDB Atlas.

 Rule,
 You can use "_app.js" file to wrap a component which is expected to appear in all of your app.
 For example you want to include a navbar you can add it in here.
 For more detail search for "Next-Including-Special-Component-To-Wrap-All-Components" keyword.